 Another important reason why independence matters is compatibility - the ability to integrate your benefits platform with any other existing software or benefit supplier, such as your company’s payroll provider, your company broker or insurers.

-In addition to being independent, Benify is also completely agnostic, which means its benefits platform can interact and integrate with third-party systems or products.
+In addition to being independent, Benify is also completely agnostic, which means its employee benefits platform can interact and integrate with third-party systems or products.

 With benefits providers that are owned by a larger organisation, there is a risk that if the parent company also owns a payroll solution, as an example, their platform or software will only integrate with products associated with the parent company’s other entities or where there is a vested interest.
 In other words, benefits providers that a part of a parent company may seek to “upsell” clients to purchase additional solutions to ensure compatibility.
 Any successful benefits platform must allow for the integration of other third-party applications.